AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 It doesn't need to be used (i.e. there's no need to create a data type from it).
 And so the only downside if that you have this property editor available in the drop-down list for creating data types that you don't need.

-## Planned next steps

-The following tasks are planned to continue development of this package:

-- Update member group and type definition editors to use drop-down list rather than free text entry

 ## Troubleshooting/known issues

 If you run into a problem with the data type failing to load when running with debug="false", this is because it's necessary to whitelist the domains in use.
 See the [forum post here](https://our.umbraco.org/forum/umbraco-7/developing-umbraco-7-packages/64459-Single-file-property-editor-and-debug=false) along with links for discussion and resolution details.
 In summary though: